OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 ...
 ```

-As no new cookie has been issued upon a successful authentication, the tester knows that it is possible to perform session hijacking (unless the integrity of the session cookie is ensured).
+As no new cookie has been issued upon a successful authentication, the tester knows that it is possible to perform session hijacking unless the integrity of the session cookie is ensured.

-> The tester can send a valid session identifier to a user (possibly using a social engineering trick), wait for them to authenticate, and subsequently verify that privileges have been assigned to this cookie.
+The tester can send a valid session identifier to a user (possibly using a social engineering trick), wait for them to authenticate, and subsequently verify that privileges have been assigned to this cookie.

-#### Strategy
+### Test with Forced Cookies

-The testing strategy is targeted at network attackers, hence it only needs to be applied to sites without full HSTS adoption (sites with full HSTS adoption are trivially secure, since all their cookies have integrity).
+This testing strategy is targeted at network attackers, hence it only needs to be applied to sites without full HSTS adoption (sites with full HSTS adoption are secure, since all their cookies have integrity).
 We assume to have two testing accounts on the website under test, one to act as the victim and one to act as the attacker.
 We simulate a scenario where the attacker forces in the victim's browser all the cookies which are not freshly issued after login and do not have integrity.
 After the victim's login, the attacker presents the forced cookies to the website to access the victim's account: if they are enough to act on the victim's behalf, session fixation is possible.

-The proposed testing strategy proceeds as follows:
+Here are the steps for executing this test:

-1. Reach the login page of the website;
+1. Reach the login page of the website.
-2. Save a snapshot of the cookie jar before logging in, excluding cookies which contain the `__Host-` or `__Secure-` prefix in their name;
+2. Save a snapshot of the cookie jar before logging in, excluding cookies which contain the `__Host-` or `__Secure-` prefix in their name.
-3. Login to the website as the victim and reach any page offering a security-sensitive functionality requiring authentication;
+3. Login to the website as the victim and reach any page offering a secure function requiring authentication.
-4. Set the cookie jar to the snapshot taken at step 2;
+4. Set the cookie jar to the snapshot taken at step 2.
-5. Trigger the security-sensitive functionality identified at step 3;
+5. Trigger the secure function identified at step 3.
-6. Check: has the operation at step 5 been performed?
-If yes, halt and report as insecure;
+6. Observe whether the operation at step 5 been performed successfully.
+If so, the attack was successful.
-7. Clear the cookie jar, login as the attacker and reach the page at step 3;
+7. Clear the cookie jar, login as the attacker and reach the page at step 3.
-8. Write in the cookie jar, one by one, the cookies saved at step 2;
+8. Write in the cookie jar, one by one, the cookies saved at step 2.
-9. Trigger again the security-sensitive functionality identified at step 3;
+9. Trigger again the secure function identified at step 3.
-10. Clear the cookie jar and login again as the victim;
+10. Clear the cookie jar and login again as the victim.
-11. Check: has the operation at step 9 been performed in the victim's account?
-If yes, halt and report as insecure; otherwise, report as secure.
+11. Observe whether the operation at step 9 has been performed successfully in the victim's account.
+If so, the attack was successful; otherwise, the site is secure against session fixation.

 We recommend using two different machines or browsers for the victim and the attacker.
-This allows one to decrease the number of false positives if the web application does fingerprinting to verify an access enabled from a given cookie.
-A less precise, yet easier, variant of the testing strategy only requires one testing account: it follows the same pattern, but it halts at step 6.
+This allows you to decrease the number of false positives if the web application does fingerprinting to verify access enabled from a given cookie.
+A shorter but less precise variant of the testing strategy only requires one testing account.
+It follows the same steps, but it halts at step 6.

-### Gray-Box Testing
+### Remediation

-Talk with developers and understand if they have implemented a session token renew after a user successful authentication.
+Implement a session token renewal after a user successfully authenticates.

-> The application should always first invalidate the existing session ID before authenticating a user, and if the authentication is successful, provide another session ID.
+The application should always first invalidate the existing session ID before authenticating a user, and if the authentication is successful, provide another session ID.

 ## Tools

 * [OWASP ZAP](https://www.zaproxy.org)

-### Whitepapers
+### References

 * [Session Fixation](https://owasp.org/www-community/attacks/Session_fixation)
 * [ACROS Security](https://www.acrossecurity.com/papers/session_fixation.pdf)